chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 And now the world is finally saved (or mutually assured destroyed).

+*Still get confused by the fancy `WorldChanger` type and `andThen`/`andThenPro` function?
+That's the "headache pills" part.
+To understand how it works in the dumb way, you can evaluate the entire `applicationStart` function step by step, just like evaluating a mathematical expression.
+To use things practically, you may just skip these details and think "okay it works anyway" and move on.*

 > Interlude
 >
-> In spite of wrapping the `World` manipulations into a `WorldChanger`, there's another way of saving the world: using linear types.
+> Aside from wrapping the `World` manipulations into a `WorldChanger`, there's another way of saving the world: using linear types.
 Linear types require that a value of a certain type must be used exactly once.
 Thus, if we define `World` as a linear type, the compiler will prevent us from using `world0` twice in the previous example.
 However, linear types were not initially supported in Haskell (though support has been added now).
 Despite this historical reason, monads provide additional goodness, as we'll see later.

-*Still get confused by the fancy `WorldChanger` type and `andThen`/`andThenPro` function?
-That's the "headache pills" part.
-To understand how it works in the dumb way, you can evaluate the entire `applicationStart` function step by step, just like evaluating a mathematical expression.
-To use things practically, you may just skip these details and think "okay it works anyway" and move on.*

 ## The `IO` Monad